SAVE LAFAYETTE TREES UPDATES

 --------

 PG&E Threatens 17 Trees on Lafayette-Moraga Trail - On Nov.
 10, PG&E placed A-frame signs east of Stanley Middle School notifying residents 17 protected trees would be removed along the gas pipeline.
-Our lawsuit to protect these trees is active in court.
 The City requires PG&E to receive approval for Tree Permits, which they have not done.
 These trees are along untested pipelines installed in 1952, and do not pose a safety threat.
 PG&E should be testing and protecting these pipelines instead of taking valuable shade and screening from homes along the trail.
 We are studying our legal options at this time.

 --------